amarHDev/Dashboard1/README.md

 # Dashboard example
 Build point of sale dashboard with HTML and CSS

-# Site the web site
+# Visit the web site
-take a look for the final rendering here  https://henni-amar-cv.netlify.com/ .
+Take a look for the final rendering here  https://henni-amar-cv.netlify.com/ .